 The stream encapsulated in TLS will carry DNS frames as in the DNS TCP protocol [RFC1035] Section 4.2.2.
-However, all messages will be DSO messages [I-D.ietf-dnsop-session-signal].
+However, all messages will be DSO messages [RFC8490].
 There will be four types of such messages between Discovery Relays and Clients:

-- o Control messages from Client to Relay

-- o Link status messages from Relay to Client

-- o mDNS messages from Client to Relay

-- o mDNS messages from Relay to Client
+- o Control messages from Client to Relay - o Link status messages from Relay to Client - o Encapsulated mDNS messages from Client to Relay - o Encapsulated mDNS messages from Relay to Client

-Clients can send four different control messages to Relays: the Link Request, Link Discontinue, Report Link Changes and Stop Reporting Link Changes messages.
-The first two are used by the Client to indicate to the Discovery Relay that mDNS messages from one or more specified multicast links are to be relayed to the Discovery Proxy, and to subsequently stop such relaying.
-The second two are used by the Client to request that the Relay report on the set of links that can be requested, and to request that it discontinue such reporting.
+Clients can send four different control messages to Relays: Link State Request, Link State Discontinue, Link Data Request and Link Data Discontinue.
+The first two are used by the Client to request that the Relay report on the set of links that can be requested, and to request that it discontinue such reporting.
+The second two are used by the Client to indicate to the Discovery Relay that mDNS messages from one or more specified multicast links are to be relayed to the Client, and to subsequently stop such relaying.

-Link Status messages from the Relay to the Client inform the client that a link has become available, or that a formerly-available link is no longer available. mDNS messages from a Discovery Proxy to a Discovery Relay cause the Discovery Relay to transmit the mDNS message on one or more multicast links to which the Discovery Relay host is directly attached.
+Link Status messages from a Discovery Relay to the Client inform the Client that a link has become available, or that a formerly-available link is no longer available.

-mDNS messages from a Discovery Relay to a Discovery Proxy are sent whenever an mDNS message is received on a multicast link to which the Discovery Relay has subscribed.
+Encapsulated mDNS messages from a Discovery Relay to a Client are sent whenever an mDNS message is received on a multicast link to which the Discovery Relay has subscribed.